gordonwatts/cms-copy-nevents/README.md

 Command Line Options:

 - `-n <nevents>` - Defaults to 10.
 How many events to copy.
 - `-o <output-file-name-stem>` - The output filename stem.
-Not the CMS framework will alter the name - but it will start with this.
+Note the CMS framework will alter the name - but it will start with this.

 All arguments must be specified before the input filename.